byonduniverse/booking-system-react-python/README.md

 A booking system that allows you to book generic assets, called slots in the source code, through a web interface.

-- Frontend: React web app
+- Frontend: TypeScript + React web app
-- Backend: Python Flask
+- Backend: Python + Flask